 To tide you over until you get your dream radiator, there’s also a temporary fix that you can take, though.
 If you have a feed and expansion tank, it’s possible to add a plastic resin sealant to stem the water flow.
 Take note, though, that this isn’t possible to do with a sealed central heating system.

-Leaking from the Radiator Valve
+Leaking Radiator Valve

 If you discover that you have a leaking radiator valve, luckily this is often an easy problem to fix.

 Radiator valve problems are usually caused by damage to the internal spindle packing.
 This leak only occurs when the valve is partly open and stops when the valve is closed.

 But how do you fix a leaking radiator valve?
 To repair the radiator leak by yourself, just follow these simple instructions.
 If you’re not so handy with a toolbox, it shouldn’t be expensive to call out a plumber to help you with this straight-forward problem.

 - Drain the leaking valve below the leak

 - Turn off the supply & lock shield valve